Skip to content Skip to footer

 Traditionally, all markets have a strong local management, but the GMU also aims to foster collaboration and use the learnings from each title to support others facing similar challenges.

-So, they established the GMU senates, bringing together the key decision makers in each field from across the group – advertising, editorial, business development, audience development, product, and digital user market.
+So, they established the GMU senates, bringing together the key decision makers in each field from across the group – advertising, , business development, audience development, product, and digital user market.
 The attendees not only discuss topics of prioritization, learnings and best practices, but also work together in their specific field to align and make common decisions together, with one person from the GMU taking the lead.

 The GMU also organizes an online conference twice a year, bringing together the 120 top media executives at Ringier for a half day knowledge-exchange event with an agenda filled with – internal and external – experts discussing the most important initiatives and projects.